 So there you have it.
 Three steps to the perfect avocado toast of your dreams.
 Millennial-approved.

 If you like this avocado toast recipe, you’ll love this 10-Minute Blackened Tilapia with Avocado Cucumber Salsa, this recipe for the Best Simple Guacamole, and this Vegetarian Breakfast Sandwich with Avocado and Egg.

 Here’s the recipe!

 - Toast the bread in your toaster.
 If you don't have a toaster, you can broil it on both sides for a minute or two.

 - Immediately after the bread is done toasting, while it's still warm, drizzle each slice with about 1 tablespoon of olive oil and rub the oil in with the cut side of the garlic.
 You should smell the garlic as the warmth of the bread heats it.

 - Cut the avocado in half with the peel still on.
 Remove the pit with a knife (carefully!).

-- Slice the other half of the avocado while it’s still in the peel.
-Scoop out the slices and spread evenly on the two slices of bread on top of the mashed avocado.
+- Slice the other half of the avocado while it's still in the peel.
+Scoop out the slices with a spoon and spread out evenly on the two slices of bread on top of the mashed avocado.